scharf/cv/MichaelScharfCV.md

 problem."** (not sure if this is good or bad, but it reflects some truth about me)

+## Since 2005 Member of the Eclipse Architecture Council

+2005, I joined the [Eclipse Architecture Council].
+I have given talks and tutorial (with others) on API design and architecture on several Eclipse related conferences and meetings.

 ## 2009-2013 Employed as Principal Technologist at Wind River

-Early 2009 I decided it is time to become an employee and **I became a member of the CTO office** reporting to the CTO (Tomas Evensen).
-I spend most of my time on one CTO office project where we created a runtime analysis system for embedded systems.
+Early 2009 I decided it is time to become an employee and **I became a member of the CTO office** reporting to the CTO ([Tomas Evensen]).
+In addition to the role as architect, I spend most of my time on one CTO office project where we created a runtime analysis system for embedded systems.
 Wind River had a set of independent analysis tools for different operating systems using